 - a.
-Unit sizes shall conform to the standards required by the California Tax Credit Allocation Committee; however, SRO units are not permitted. - a.
+Unit sizes shall conform to the standards required by the California Tax Credit Allocation Committee; however, Single Room Occupancy (SRO) units are not permitted. - b.
 The minimum width of a bedroom shall be nine (9) feet.

 9. Unit/Room Adjacencies